3rk1n/CTF/Misc.md

 ![image](https://user-images.githubusercontent.com/50519199/121124960-714f3800-c82e-11eb-8e4a-ee806a239ff2.png)

 I opened the file by LibreOffice and there were 1555 pages, 726 words, 7.257.622 characters, and it is hard to find answer if you think read all of them.</br>
-We have three clues given in the quesiton:
+We have three clues given in the question:
 1. The answer must be start as ***"flag{"***
-2. The legth of answer must be ***16 between the curly braces.***
+2. The length of answer must be ***16 between the curly braces.***
 3. The answer must be end as ***"}"****

 Firstly, I run ``grep -o -e '.....................}\b' haystack.txt > haystackv1.txt`` to extract ending with "}" and inclueded "flag{"</br>